 Stand up paddling, therefore, is an ideal sport for those who love summer and the water.
 It is a perfect sport for the whole family, as it is suitable for anyone regardless of his or her age or ability.
 It can be purely a family amusement, an extreme sports effort, or a pastime while waiting for wind as a kite or windsurfer.

-People of many countries and cultures have used wooden boards, rafts, or boats with to paddle through or across the water for centuries or even millennia; originally most likely for fishing for the most part, but also for fun on the water.
+People of many countries and cultures have used wooden boards, rafts, or boats with to paddle through or across the water for centuries or even millennia; initially, most likely for fishing for the most part, but also fun on the water.

-Among other things, we know that 3000 years ago Peruvian fishermen used a “Caballito de totora,” a small flat reed canoe, and of a bamboo paddle, to move through the water.
+Among other things, we know that 3000 years ago, Peruvian fishermen used a “Caballito de totora,” a small flat reed canoe, and a bamboo paddle to move through the water.

 At a similar time, Intha fishermen at Inle Lake in Burma developed a somewhat idiosyncratic paddling technique.
-They would balance one leg on the boat, the other on a paddle, so that they always had both hands free for their work.
+They would balance one leg on the boat and the other on a paddle so that they always had both hands free for their work.

-Lifeguards in Tel Aviv have used this model (Hasake) to come to the aid of swimmers since the 1930s (see Video above).
+Lifeguards in Tel Aviv have used this model (Hasake) to aid swimmers since the 1930s (see Video above).
 But these are just two examples of the long tradition of stand up paddling: you can find many more examples from Canada, Poland, Brazil, Burma, Great Britain, and Italy, which show the long and extensive tradition of stand up paddling.

 The earliest development of today’s Stand Up Paddling

 To find the answer to this, we have to go back to the roots of surfing itself.
 Naturally, we end up in the Pacific region: Surfing and surfers appear as early as the 18th century in Polynesian engravings.
-Even famous writers such as Mark Twain or Jack London, traveling in the Pacific, mention seeing islanders using surfboards to surf the waves.
+Famous writers such as Mark Twain and Jack London, who traveled in the Pacific, mention seeing islanders using surfboards to surf the waves.

 Without a doubt, however, the first actual surf culture emerged on the Hawaiian beaches of Oahu and Maui.